History of the guinea pig:

-Like primates, guinea pigs cannot make their own vitamin C. A deficiency in vitamin C leads to a condition called Scurvy.
+Guinea pigs cannot make their own vitamin C. A deficiency in vitamin C leads to a condition called Scurvy.
 Scurvy can cause poor appetite, swollen/painful joints, poor bone/teeth development, and spontaneous bleeding from the gums, joints, or muscles.
 Guinea pig formulated pellets are made to provide the appropriate amount of vitamin C. Be sure that pellets are not greater than 90 days old to ensure they contain the proper amount of vitamin C. Guinea pigs should only be fed 1/8 cup per day and adjust as needed according to your veterinarian’s advice.
 The company Oxbow makes species-specific pellets for optimal nutritional needs.

 FRESH VEGGIES AND FRESH WATER